martinsM17/Covid19_Testing_Data/README.md

   - produce a statiscal analysis of the resulting data;
   - construct machine learning models and apply them on the testing data;
   - apply deep learning techniques to the data and compare with the machine learning models.

+Note: The use of an updated version of the dataset can produce some issues with this pipeline, since it might occur an introduction of new variables like vaccination and so forth.